alexwarstadt/data_generation/README.md

 OVERVIEW

-A shared vocabulary is kept in vocabulary.numbers, which must be exported to .csv to be read by the code.
+A shared vocabulary is vocabulary.csv to be read by the code.

 The utils package contains shared functionality for reading the vocab and accessing fields.